cchabanois/mesfavoris/README.rst

 Add bookmark folder to GDrive
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Select the bookmark folder you want to add to gDrive and click on "Add to GDrive" :
+Select the bookmark folder you want to add to gDrive and click on *Add to GDrive* :

 .. image:: /docs/gdriveMenu.png?raw=true
     :alt: Gdrive Menu